lokrathod/mlops-iris-pipeline/README.md

 ## 📝 License

-This project is intended solely for educational purposes.
+This project is intended solely for educational purposes and not to use for any other purposes.

 ## 🙏 Acknowledgments